Screenfeed/autowpdb/README.md

 	// Your class defining your custom DB table.
 	$table_def = new MyCustomTableDefinition();

-	// The upgrader: it will upgrade your DB table automatically if the schema changes.
+	// The upgrader: it will upgrade your DB table automatically if its version changes.
 	$upgrader = new TableUpgrader( new Table( $table_def ) );
 	$upgrader->init();
 }